In front-end systems, “state management” is very important.

 }

-This article is intended to give an overview of Riverpod, so a detailed description of the process is omitted.
+This article is to explain the overview of Riverpod, so detailed processing explanations are omitted.

 flutter pub run build_runner build --delete-conflicting-outputs

-If you look at the ~.d.dart that is created, you will see that the Provider is defined.
+Looking at the created ~.d.dart, you can see that the Provider is defined.

 // GENERATED CODE - DO NOT MODIFY BY HAND